• Home

 Hope this article was helpful for you in understanding the phenomenon of market cannibalization and how it affects businesses.
 In many cases, companies use it as a deliberate strategy to blow out competition, while sometimes, it results in the failure of the company itself to reach its target market.

 To stop market cannibalization from happening, consider following the aforementioned steps in the previous section.
-What is your opinion on market cannibalization, and do you have any recommendations to stop the same?
+What is your opinion on market cannibalization, and do you have any recommendations to stop it?
 Share your insights on the matter with us in the comments section below.

 Read Also: